 The Women’s, Gender, and Sexuality Studies Program is a flexible interdisciplinary academic program devoted to pursuit of knowledge concerning women and the critical analysis of the production of gender and sexuality within transnational and cross-cultural contexts.
 Combining the methods and insights of traditional academic disciplines with the special insights of feminist studies, gender studies, and sexuality studies, our courses focus on understanding the origins of and changes in diverse cultural and social arrangements.

-Students seeking a minor in Women’s, Gender, and Sexuality Studies must complete 18 credits of course work, at least 15 of which must be at the 2000 level or higher, in WGSS courses, those cross listed with WGSS, and/or courses approved by the director of WGSS.
+Students seeking a minor in Women’s, Gender, and Sexuality Studies must complete 15 credits of course work at the 2000 level or higher as follows:

 The minor is offered by the Women’s, Gender, and Sexuality Studies Program.